zivz/weatherapp_codelab/codelab.md

 ![Current Weather View](./assets/CurrentWeatherView.png "Current Weather View")

-Using Stack Views will ease our development process, simplify our constraints logic and will be easier if we'll want to make changes in our UI in the future.
+Using Stack Views will ease our development process, simplify our constraints logic and will be easier for maintenance if we'll want to make changes in our UI in the future.
 Using Stack Views comes naturally as one view, can be "treated" as an array of 3 vertical elements, while the other has 2 vertical elements.

 Negative